Lennox International (NYSE:LII) Releases FY 2021 Earnings Guidance

-Lennox International (NYSE:LII) updated its FY 2021 earnings guidance on Wednesday.
-The company provided earnings per share (EPS) guidance of $12.100-$12.700 for the period, compared to the Thomson Reuters consensus estimate of $12.050.
-The company issued revenue guidance of $4.03 billion-$4.18 billion, compared to the consensus revenue estimate of $4.08 billion.
+Lennox International (NYSE:LII) issued an update on its FY 2021 earnings guidance on Wednesday morning.
+The company provided earnings per share (EPS) guidance of $12.100-$12.700 for the period, compared to the Thomson Reuters consensus estimate of $12.500.
+The company issued revenue guidance of $4.07 billion-$4.22 billion, compared to the consensus revenue estimate of $4.08 billion.

-The company also recently declared a quarterly dividend, which was paid on Thursday, July 15th.
-Shareholders of record on Wednesday, June 30th were given a dividend of $0.92 per share.
-The ex-dividend date of this dividend was Tuesday, June 29th.
-This represents a $3.68 annualized dividend and a yield of 1.16%.
-This is a boost from Lennox International’s previous quarterly dividend of $0.77.
+The business also recently announced a quarterly dividend, which was paid on Thursday, July 15th.
+Stockholders of record on Wednesday, June 30th were given a $0.92 dividend.
+This is an increase from Lennox International’s previous quarterly dividend of $0.77.
+The ex-dividend date was Tuesday, June 29th.
+This represents a $3.68 annualized dividend and a dividend yield of 1.12%.
 Lennox International’s dividend payout ratio is presently 37.02%.

-In other Lennox International news, CEO Todd M. Bluedorn sold 6,936 shares of the stock in a transaction on Tuesday, May 18th.
-The shares were sold at an average price of $345.41, for a total transaction of $2,395,763.76.
-Following the completion of the sale, the chief executive officer now owns 75,762 shares of the company’s stock, valued at approximately $26,168,952.42.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-Also, EVP Daniel M. Sessa sold 4,325 shares of the company’s stock in a transaction on Thursday, April 29th.
-The stock was sold at an average price of $341.38, for a total transaction of $1,476,468.50.
-Following the completion of the transaction, the executive vice president now owns 51,702 shares of the company’s stock, valued at $17,650,028.76.
+In other Lennox International news, COO Douglas L. Young sold 3,556 shares of the business’s stock in a transaction on Thursday, April 29th.
+The shares were sold at an average price of $341.77, for a total value of $1,215,334.12.
+Following the transaction, the chief operating officer now owns 70,915 shares in the company, valued at approximately $24,236,619.55.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Also, EVP Daniel M. Sessa sold 4,325 shares of the firm’s stock in a transaction dated Thursday, April 29th.
+The shares were sold at an average price of $341.38, for a total value of $1,476,468.50.
+Following the sale, the executive vice president now owns 51,702 shares of the company’s stock, valued at $17,650,028.76.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 24,117 shares of company stock valued at $8,207,102 in the last three months.
-3.40% of the stock is currently owned by corporate insiders.
+Over the last quarter, insiders have sold 24,117 shares of company stock worth $8,207,102.
+Company insiders own 3.22% of the company’s stock.

 Lennox International Company Profile